-Let today be a reminder of this confounding thought that Jesus calls you friend.
+Let today be a reminder of this confounding thought that Jesus calls us friends.
 As you pray today, meditate on the thought that you know Jesus.
 Raise a thankful heart to God that someone took the time to tell you who Jesus is.

-Being reminded of this and letting it seep into our hearts and minds, that our sweet Jesus loves us and calls us His friend, brings such deep joy and an overwhelming feeling that bubbles in our hearts.
-I ask that whatever you are doing today, that you would invite Jesus to be with you intentionally and make it a point to let Him join you in what you are doing.
+Being reminded of this and letting it seep into our hearts and minds, that our sweet Jesus calls us friends and loves us, brings such deep joy and an overwhelming feeling that bubbles in our hearts.
+I ask that whatever you are doing today, invite Jesus to be with you intentionally and make it a point to let Him join you in what you are doing.

 Just as you would invite a good friend to accompany you, let Him be a part of all that you do.
 Likewise, just like you would never ignore a friend who is with you, be sure to acknowledge Him as often as you can.
+Remember today that Jesus calls us friends.
 When we have Him, we all can testify that what we do is blessed and does bear good fruit.

 Devotional for Day 17